abdarahman-shaheen/Mini-Sonic/README.md

 ## Sonic Mini
--This is backend Api I used  a .net API and I applied the three-tier architecture with the generic repository, Also I used dapper ORM to connect with the database.
+-This is backend Api I used  a .Net API with JWT Authentication and I applied the three-tier architecture with the generic repository, Also I used dapper ORM to connect with the database.
 - frontend side [Mini Sonic](https://github.com/abdarahman-shaheen/Sonic-mini) (I used Angular )
 ## ERD
 ![Project ERD Image](ERD-Mini-Soni.jpg)